codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ## Conditional build step execution

 You may also want to skip some specific steps when building your application.
-Use the same approach with scripts
+Use the same approach with scripts.

 ```yaml
 workflows: